fjuul/sdk/docs/android-examples.md

 val userProfile = userCreationResult.user
 val userSecret = userCreationResult.secret
 ```
 The result of the creation is an instance of `UserCreationResult`, which is a composition of the user profile and secret of the user.
-You should persist the token and secret of the user.
+You should persist the token and secret of the user.<br/>
 To perform user-authorized actions, you must provide the user credentials to the `ApiClient.Builder`.
 User credentials are a pair of token and secret:
 ```kotlin
 // reinitialize Fjuul api-client with user credentials for signing all user authorized HTTP requests